 This Guide has been adapted based on the handbook used by the University of Helsinki and the Guide utilizes the Open Access sites of the University of Jyväskylä and the Open Access and Aalto University.

-Uniarts Helsinki’s service for parallel publishing makes it possible for you to deposit a recently published or soon-to-be published scientific or artistic article in the HELDA publication archive.
+Uniarts Helsinki’s service for self-archiving makes it possible for you to deposit a recently published or soon-to-be published scientific or artistic article in the institutional repository Taju.

 Parallel publishing – how to:

-Depending on the publishing agreement or the publisher’s policy, the version deposited in HELDA is either the Author's Post-print /Final draft or the article that has been published in the publisher’s service, known as Publisher’s PDF.
+Depending on the publishing agreement or the publisher’s policy, the version deposited in Taju is usually the final draft (postprint) or sometimes the article that has been published in the journal (online or print), known as Publisher’s PDF.
 If the publication has been peer-reviewed, the freely accessible version of the article should also contain the changes made following the peer review (guidelines from the Ministry of Education and Culture).

 If you have questions about obtaining publishing permissions or embargo periods, or if you need further information, please contact: